International-Data-Spaces-Association/Task-Force-AI-and-Data-Spaces/README.md

 # IDSA Task Force: Data Spaces & AI

-To join in the Task Force mailing group, please [fill in this form:](https://forms.office.com/e/Dfd5JCyw4h)
+To join in the Task Force mailing group, please [fill in this form:](https://forms.office.com/e/Dfd5JCyw4h) Please note that this task force is for **IDSA members-only.** To become a member you can [visit this page](https://internationaldataspaces.org/we/become-a-member/).

 ---